-All 25K participants who finished in two hours (2:00:00) or less on Saturday, May 11, 2019, and select the 25K Two Hour Club option during their 2020 registration process, will receive preferred positioning at the 25K starting line immediately behind the elite athletes on Saturday, May 9!
+All 25K participants who finished in two hours (2:00:00) or less on Saturday, May 11, 2019 and Virtually in 2020, select the 25K Two Hour Club option during 2021 registration process to receive preferred positioning at the 25K starting line immediately behind the elite athletes on Saturday, May 13!
+If you are unable to join us this year - we are happy to "grandfather you to 2022", please email email@example.com

 Two Hour Club perks:

-- Hospitality in the River Overlook at DeVos Place from 6 am-12:30p
+- Hospitality in the River Overlook at DeVos Place from 6a-12p

 - Pre-race refreshments